chrisweb/freeMusic.zone/documentation/aws_cloud_setup.md

 Choose "Amazon Linux 64" as OS and on the next tab the "t2 micro" instance (or whatever instance you want to create)

-In "advanced details" add the mongodb server userdata that can be found in "/cloud/cloud-init/userdata/cloud-config-video-audio-harvester.yml", this will setup the instance and install all the required dependencies
+In "advanced details" add the "video audio harvester" userdata that can be found in "/cloud/cloud-init/userdata/cloud-config-video-audio-harvester.yml", this will setup the instance and install all the required dependencies

 Click "continue" until you reach the security groups, choose a security group that has the "http port 80" open and "https port 443" (if you need https) or create a new security group if you haven't already one